Skip to contents

 To obtain a robust estimate of the 2’Ome level, different C-scores can be determined depending on the parameters used to compute the local coverage.
 In particular, the estimation method and the size of the local coverage to be considered can be changed.

-By default, the local coverage is estimated by calculating the median of the end read counts in a flanking region of 6 (i.e., 6 nucleotides downstream the nucleotide n and 6 upstream the nucleotide n, where n is the nucleotid directly following the 2’Ome site of interest).
-This package provide the ability to change these two parameters either when loading the data or during the analysis.
+By default, the local coverage is estimated by calculating the median of the 5’ read-end counts in a flanking region of 6 (i.e., 6 nucleotides downstream the nucleotide n and 6 upstream the nucleotide n, where n is the nucleotid directly following the 2’Ome site of interest).
+This package provides the ability to change these two parameters either when loading the data or during the analysis.

 C-score computation when loading data